What is an exchange student?

 Is a school obliged to accept an exchange student?

-No. The decision to accept or decline an exchange student resides at the principal's discretion.
-Principals may take into consideration school based issues such as the availability of student places, appropriate timing of the program, the support required and resources available to ensure that a satisfactory program can be offered before accepting an exchange student.
+No. The decision to accept or decline an exchange student is at the principal's discretion.
+Principals may consider issues such as availability of student places, appropriate timing of the program, support required, and whether resources are available to ensure that a satisfactory program can be offered.

 How do I know if the organisation that is proposing the exchange is approved?

-Who is responsible for the accommodation and welfare of an exchange student?
+Who is responsible for an exchange student's accommodation and welfare?

 What is an AASES form?